Hi - I'm new !!

 Comments

 Hello, I am beyond tired but something in your post has struck a chord.
 I wonder if you have a history of eczema?
 Or psoriasis?
 I will be back tomorrow, in the meantime I wish you well.
-DD0
+DD

 Welcome from me too ellerd.
 I have RA and take methotrexate and hydroxychloroquine.
 I'm a bit puzzled by your words 'inflammatory arthritis in the hands and RA' as surely RA is a form of inflammatory arthritis?

-I'm afraid I don't 'speak blood tests'but, if the sulph isn't controlling your arthritis, I think it's a bad idea to wait until February before seeing the rheumatologist.
+I'm afraid I don't 'speak blood tests' :) but, if the sulph isn't controlling your arthritis, I think it's a bad idea to wait until February before seeing the rheumatologist.
 I'd be ringing up to get an earlier appointment.
 I hope he/she can help.

 Thanks for replies.
 Don't have eczema but very dry skin and "horrible" toe nails!!
 The rheumy guy said "inflammatory arthritis of the hands but RA elsewhere, so, like you I'd have thought RA was inflammatory.
 Who am I to question him!!
 I did take hydroxychloroquine but had terrible stomach cramps and diarrhea so changed to sulphasalazine.
 Didn't want to take methotrexate as I had heard of other people having problems with it.